fani-lab/OpeNTF/README.md

     - 1.2.1.1.
 Create a new virtual environment with:
         ```
-        python -m venv nmt_venv_name
+        python -m venv venv_name
         ```
         > Note: be in the `/OpeNTF` folder when running the above command.
-You can change the `nmt_venv_name` to whatever you like.
+You can change the `venv_name` to whatever you like.

     - 1.2.1.2.
 Activate the virtual environment with:
         ```
-        source nmt_venv_name/bin/activate
+        source venv_name/bin/activate
         ```

     <br />